Staying Healthy Reduces The Risks.

 Nothing is more annoying and weakening to your body than the onset of the common cold.
 It can begin with a sore throat, congestion and overall feeling of discomfort.
 You may suffer from a higher than normal temperature, headache and loss of appetite.
 The intensity of suffering also depends upon your health and the weather.

-Mom’s homemade chicken soup has been used for generations to successfully alleviate the symptoms of a cold, but there are other home remedies that are also effective.
-Some include:
+Homemade chicken soup has been used for generations to successfully alleviate the symptoms of a cold, as well as Ginger Tea, but there are other home remedies that are also effective.

 - Vitamin C – Taking Vitamin C on a regular basis will help to prevent the common cold.
 If you already have a cold, take large doses of this vitamin to lessen the symptoms and shorten the time you’re ill.

 - Watch your diet – Drink plenty of liquids – especially fruit and vegetable juices.
 Avoid foods with starches, cheese, meat and eggs, but eat lots of vegetables, fruits, seeds and nuts.

 - Ginger Tea – Hot tea made from ginger root, leaves and a bit of sugar added to hot water is an excellent remedy for a cold.
 It soothes the throat and helps to reduce fever.

 - Lemon – Loaded with Vitamin C, lemon juice helps the immune system to resist all illnesses and decreases the toxicity of the common cold.
 Squeeze the juice of one lemon into a glass of warm water (and a spoonful of honey) to realize the best results.